Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Theoretical properties

-\end{thm} The rate given in \eqref{thm:4:2:result:2} coincides with the rate obtained in \citet[Corollary 1]{LiZhangYin2022} for a linear regression model.\\ We now look at the posterior mean of $\varphi(\bx_t)$ as a possible point estimator for $\varphi_0(\bx_t)$.
+In addition to the entire function $\varphi$, it is worth focusing on the coefficients $\btheta$.
+The consistency of the marginal posterior of $\btheta$ is established in Theorem A.5.1 in the Online Appendix.
+The contraction rate for $\btheta$ coincides with the rate obtained in \citet[Corollary 1]{LiZhangYin2024} for a linear regression model.\\ We now look at the posterior mean of $\varphi(\bx_t)$ as a possible point estimator for $\varphi_0(\bx_t)$.
 Convergence of a Bayesian point estimator towards the true $\varphi_0$ is in general not implied by the result of Theorem \ref{thm:1} if the loss function is not bounded.
 The next theorem analyzes the asymptotic behaviour of the posterior mean in terms of the Euclidean loss function $\ell_h(\wtl\varphi,\varphi) := \frac{1}{T}\sum_{t=1}^T\left(\sum_{j=1}^N\left[\wtl\varphi_j(\bx_{t - h}) - \varphi_j(\bx_{t - h})\right]\right)^2$, which is not uniformly bounded if the parameter space is not compact.